Sylius/Sylius/components/Shipping/basic_usage.rst

 -----------------------------------------------------

 **DelegatingCalculator** class delegates the calculation of charge for particular shipping subject to a correct calculator instance, based on the name defined on the shipping method.
-It uses **CalculatorRegistry** to keep all calculators registered inside container.
+It uses **ServiceRegistry** to keep all calculators registered inside container.
 The calculators are retrieved by name.

 .. code-block:: php